fauno/certificado.sutty.nl/_en/2020-07-24-sutty-adds-hidden-sites-with-tor.markdown

 This allows visitors to reach a site using the Tor browser, have the option to automatically switch to the alternative address, and , as a result, to only access our sites through it.

 > **Attention!**  This "onionisation" does not make the authors of the site anonymous or hide the fact they are hosted at Sutty.
 Other strategies can be used to achieve anonymity for authors of sites, such as registering to Sutty with an anonymous email address.
 We only require you to comply with our [terms of service](terms-of-service/) and our [code of conduct](code-of-conduct/) ;)

 ## How we achieved this

-After almost 9 hours of collective *hacking* we incorporated the option to enable and disable Onion addresses on Sutty's Panel, added  [Tor to our infrastructure](https://0xacab.org/sutty/containers/tor/), and developed a [Jekyll plugin](https://0xacab.org/sutty/jekyll/jekyll-onion-location/) that announces the Onion's location.
+After almost 9 hours of collective *hacking* we incorporated the option to enable and disable `.onion` addresses on Sutty's Panel, added  [Tor to our infrastructure](https://0xacab.org/sutty/containers/tor/), and developed a [Jekyll plugin](https://0xacab.org/sutty/jekyll/jekyll-onion-location/) that announces the Onion's location.

 As always, everything we develop is free and anti-fascist software.